 M.A.P. trips are not just about where you go. but more about what justice you do.
-Therefore the focus of M.A.P. is connecting you in service with a justice issue that interests you.
+Therefore, the focus of M.A.P. is connecting you in service with a justice issue that interests you.
 When choosing your M.A.P. trip, start thinking about the following questions: What are your gifts and talents and how do you think these talents can best serve others?
-What is a possible relationship between the Justice area of service you want to do and your vocation or future career?
+What is the relationship between the Justice area of service you want to do and your vocation or future career?
 What is an area of justice that you either know well or want to know more about and are you willing to spend a week engaged intimately with that theme of justice?
 All of these are great questions and part of connecting you with the justice issue you are best called to serve.

 Much of urban poverty is dealing with hunger and homelessness within high crime, segregated and low-income neighborhoods.
 Learn about a diversity of responses to a very gritty reality for larger populations.
 These sites are typically housed in a social agency or parish that provides consistent community outreach such as meal programs, health clinics, after-school programs and/or skills training for unemployed workers.

 Engagement in the understanding of cultural diversity and justice issues related to racism, physical disability, civil rights and/or indigenous rights provides a unique living and learning placement based upon cultural diversity.
-Living within a population of people who are directly affected by injustice is an opportunity in knowing the history firsthand of what it means for some people to be a part of what we call America.
+Living within a population of people who are directly affected by injustice is an opportunity to learn firsthand the history of what it means for some people to be a part of what we call America.

 Whether it be a hospital or a nursing home, residents need companionship.
 Engage in ministry of presence with elderly and disabled: Be with them, eat with them and talk with them.
 Students will also perform light service work for the facilities, such as organizing food pantries.